 People come from all over the world to ride the waves at this surfing mecca.
 You’ll have to work hard for them, though!
 In order to access Uluwatu and many other beaches on the peninsula, you have to walk down a long and steep staircase.
 This is definitely not the best Bali beach for those with mobility issues or people traveling with young children.

 For surfers, it’s definitely well worth the effort to get down to Uluwatu Beach.
-Seeing as how I can’t surf to save my life, I’m going to send you to this excellent and detailed post from Surf Indonesia about all the waves you can ride here.
+Although I gave it a try while I was there, I can’t surf to save my life, so I’ll send you to this excellent and detailed post from Surf Indonesia about all the waves you can ride there.

 3. Virgin Beach

-- One of the best beaches in Bali for swimming
+Virgin Beach is one of the best beaches in Bali for swimming.

 Also known as the Virgin Beach, this gorgeous stretch of white sand is rare in this part of the island.
 Most of the beaches in East Bali are black, volcanic sand and aren’t exactly the best for lounging on.